 We collected the complex formed by the HROB-CTD and hMCM8/9 NTD proteins described above and reconstructed their structure using cryo-electron microscopy (Figure 4D, Table 2, Materials and Methods).
-Unfortunately, the density map of HROB-CTD was not observed.
-And the 3.95 Å structure of hMCM8/9 NTD ring was reconstructed with C1 symmetry, in contrast to the structure of gMCM8/9, which has C3 symmetry (Figure S5).
+Unfortunately, the density map of HROB-CTD was not observed in the reconstruction.
+And the 3.95 Å structure of hMCM8/9 NTD ring was reconstructed with C1 symmetry, in contrast to the structure of gMCM8/9, which has C3 symmetry (Figure S7).
 We also found that the structure of hMCM8/9 NTD ring underwent a large conformational change when compared to the previously described hMCM8/9 NTD (27).
 As a result, the two conformations were designated as Conformation I (hMCM8/9 NTD at 6.6 Å) and Conformation II (hMCM8/9 NTD at 3.95 Å) (Figure 4E and 4F).
-In line with our observation, when superimposed these two conformations of hMCM8/9 NTD, we found that one of the trimer interfaces in Conformation II was expanded by ~5 Å (Figure 4G).
+In line with our observation, when superimposed these two conformations of hMCM8/9 NTD, we found that one of the trimer interfaces in Conformation II was expanded by ∼5 Å (Figure 4G).
 This expansion further pushed its neighboring MCM8/9 heterodimers to shift to either side.
-The left dimer translates downward by ~8 Å and tilts by ~6° while the right one shifts by ~7 Å and tilts by ~8° (Figure 4I and 4J).
-Interestingly, the ZF of MCM8 shifts by ~3 Å to the left and the ZF of MCM9 shifts by ~4.5 Å to the right, resulting in an expansion of ~6 Å (Figure 4G).
+The left dimer translates downward by ∼8 Å and tilts by ∼6° while the right one shifts by ∼7 Å and tilts by ∼8° (Figure 4I and 4J).
+Interestingly, the ZF of MCM8 shifts by ∼3 Å to the left and the ZF of MCM9 shifts by ∼4.5 Å to the right, resulting in an overall expansion of ∼6 Å (Figure 4G).
 These changes are consistent with our analysis for the trimer interface of gMCM8/9, which is easier to open for accommodating DNA.

-Notably, the N-tier ring of MCM2-7 from the CMG-DNA complex translates laterally by ~12 Å and tilts by ~12° when compared to the structure of MCM2-7 DH (10).
-Without DNA, the C-tier ring of MCM2-7 from apo CMG also adopts two different conformations including tilted and untilted, indicating a conformational change of MCM2-7 during activation (29).
-Based on the above observations and the stimulation effect of HROB on the helicase activity of MCM8/9, we propose that HROB activates MCM8/9 probably by inducing conformational change of its NTD ring.
+Notably, the N-tier ring of MCM2-7 from the CMG-DNA complex translates laterally by ∼12 Å and tilts by ∼12° when compared to the structure of MCM2-7 DH (10).
+Without DNA, the C-tier ring of MCM2-7 from the apo CMG also adopts two different conformations including tilted and untilted, indicating a conformational change of MCM2-7 during activation (29).
+Based on the above observations and the stimulation effect of HROB on the helicase activity of MCM8/9, we propose that HROB activates MCM8/9 by inducing a conformational change of its NTD ring.

 Spatial distribution and functional role of the OB fold hairpins

 As the hairpin loops of OB fold domains are essential for DNA binding and/or unwinding in the reported hexameric MCM helicase complexes (14), we analyzed the two types of hairpin loops from OB domains in the NTD rings of gMCM8/9 and hMCM8/9.
 The first type of OB hairpins of gMCM8 and gMCM9 (refer to OB-hp) protrude into the central chamber in a three-fold symmetry manner and narrow down the channel (Figure 5A).
 In particular, the OB-hp of gMCM8/9 form two layers.
 The three OB-hp of gMCM8 form the upper layer and the three gMCM9 OB-hp comprise the lower layer (Figure 5C).
-Importantly, the tip of gMCM8 OB-hp contains several positively charged residues (K337, K339, K342) while the gMCM9 OB-hp contains continuous polar residues (H254, Q255, D256) (Figure 5D), which are conserved in hMCM8/9 (R345, K347, K350 in hMCM8 and Q252, Q253, D254 in hMCM9).
-As in the recently reported cryo-EM structure of the S. cerevisiae CMG on a forked DNA, some conserved residues, such as K364 and K367 from MCM7 OB hairpin, R449 and R451 from MCM4 OB hairpin loop and polar residues Q308 and N307 from MCM3 OB fold domain, are involved in forked DNA interaction and may contribute to its separation (4).
-We docked a forked DNA into the central channel and found that the OB-hps of gMCM8 come into close contact with it and insert their highly positively charged terminal loops into the major or minor grooves of the DNA strand, implying that they could be involved in substrate DNA processing and/or unwinding (Figure 5C).
+Importantly, the tip of the gMCM8 OB-hp contains several positively charged residues (K337, K339, K342) while the gMCM9 OB-hp contains continuous polar residues (H254, Q255, D256) (Figure 5D), which are conserved in hMCM8/9 (R345, K347, K350 in hMCM8 and Q252, Q253, D254 in hMCM9).
+As seen in the recently reported cryo-EM structure of the S. cerevisiae CMG on a forked DNA, certain conserved residues, such as K364 and K367 from MCM7 OB hairpin, R449 and R451 from MCM4 OB hairpin loop and polar residues Q308 and N307 from MCM3 OB fold domain, are involved in the interaction with forked DNA and may contribute to its separation (4).
+We artificially docked a forked DNA into the central channel to generate a gMCM8/9-DNA model and found that the OB-hps of gMCM8 are capable to closely contact with it and insert their highly positively charged terminal loops into the major or minor grooves of the DNA strand, implying that they could be involved in substrate DNA processing and/or unwinding (Figure 5C).

-To see if OB domain hairpins regulate the helicase activities of MCM8/9, we deleted the tip residues (345-RNKNDK-350 in hMCM8) to shorten the OB-hp or mutated the polar residues (Q252, Q253, D254 in hMCM9) to change the charge property of OB-hp.
-Then we performed an in vitro helicase assay based on plasmid-based substrate (3031), using the recombinant hMCM8/9 complex and corresponding mutants.
-In the helicase assay, both the wild type (WT) hMCM8/9 complex and its mutants only exhibited limited DNA unwinding activity.
-In the presence of HROB, WT hMCM8/9 exhibited ~6-fold stimulation of the helicase activity, while mutants deleting the tip residues of the hMCM8 OB-hp or mutating that of hMCM9 OB-hp both showed decreased helicase activities.
+To investigate the role of OB domain hairpins in regulating the helicase activities of MCM8/9, we deleted the tip residues (345-RNKNDK-350 in hMCM8) to shorten the OB-hp or mutated the polar residues (Q252, Q253, D254 in hMCM9) to change the charge property of OB-hp.
+Then we performed an in vitro helicase assay based on plasmid-based substrate (30,31), using the recombinant hMCM8/9 complex and corresponding mutants (Figure S8).
+In the helicase assay, we observed that both the wild type (WT) hMCM8/9 complex and its mutants only exhibited limited DNA unwinding activity.
+In the presence of HROB, the WT hMCM8/9 exhibited ∼6-fold stimulation of the helicase activity, while the mutants deleting the tip residues of the hMCM8 OB-hp or mutating that of hMCM9 OB-hp both showed decreased helicase activities.
 However, the hMCM8 ACL mutant (hMCM8_E295R) corresponding to that in mtMCM had no significant change even though in the presence of HROB, implying that the MCM8’s NTD doesn’t interact with its CTD directly through ACL hairpins (Figure 5G and 5H).
 Collectively, the above structural analyses and biochemical experiments suggest that the OB-hps of MCM8/9 play an important role in DNA unwinding.

 Structural dynamic study of the gMCM8/9 CTD ring